-State-of-the-art methods for chemical process design are (1) experience-based and model-supported heuristics, which are easy to apply and lead often to good results at least for not too complex systems; (2) attainable region concepts, which typically make use of predefined ideal reactors to find an optimal reactor network, but are hard to apply to processes with integrated recycles; (3) rigorous optimization methods, in which either superstructures of units are optimized, where MINLP problems are to be solved, or dynamic programming approaches from which optimal temperature and concentration profiles along the reaction coordinate can be found.
-Main drawbacks of approaches (1) and (2) are the use of predefined units, and the difficulties in designing process systems with recycle loops.
-They are mostly used to design single-phase systems and are choosing devices from a predefined set of solutions.
-In recent years rigorous optimization methods have been intensively used.
-The superstructure optimization approach was applied to both, homogeneous and multiphase systems.
-Dynamic optimization approaches developed so far have not been used to derive optimal designs for devices or curtail the optimal design in advance.
+State-of-the-art methods for chemical process design are (i) experience-based and model-supported heuristics which are easy to apply and lead to reasonable results, at least for not too complex systems; (ii) attainable region concepts which typically make use of predefined ideal reactors to find an optimal reactor network, but are hard to apply to processes with integrated recycles; (iii) rigorous optimization methods in which either superstructures of units are optimized, where MINLP problems are to be solved, or dynamic programming approaches from which optimal temperature and concentration profiles along the reaction coordinate can be found.
+The main drawback of most approaches is the reliance and need of a predefined set of process units from which the design task is solved.
+Thus, these approaches are limited with regard to the design of innovative and possibly integrated process (units) and networks which requires an alternative view on the design problem.